Monarchy of Norway: Immunity

+This article applies to the king personally.
+The king has legal sovereign immunity, though his status as sacred was dissolved on 8 May 2018.

-Article 37 states: The Royal Princes and Princesses shall not personally be answerable to anyone other than the King, or whomever he decrees to sit in judgment on them.This means that the Princes and Princesses also have immunity on the discretion of the king.
+Article 37 states: The Royal Princes and Princesses shall not personally be answerable to anyone other than the King, or whomever he decrees to sit in judgment on them.

+This means that the Princes and Princesses also have immunity on the discretion of the king.
 He could decide to let them be judged by the regular courts or he could decide to judge them himself.
 This has never been tested in practice.

 Council of State

-The Council of State consists of the King, Prime Minister and other members, all of whom are appointed by the King on the advice of Prime Minister.
+The Council of State consists of the king, prime minister and other members, all of whom are appointed by the king on the advice of prime minister.
 The Council of State is the Government of Norway and is chaired by the King.
-It meets under the King's chairmanship at least once a week usually on Fridays.
-The King also orders the holding of extraordinary sessions of the council of state in situations that require urgent actions that cannot wait for the next scheduled meeting.
-Parliamentarism has been in place since 1884 and entails that the cabinet must not have the parliament against it, and that the appointment by the King is a formality.
+It meets under the king's chairmanship at least once a week usually on Fridays.
+The king also orders the holding of extraordinary sessions of the council of state in situations that require urgent actions that cannot wait for the next scheduled meeting.
+Parliamentarism has been in place since 1884 and entails that the cabinet must not have the parliament against it, and that the appointment by the king is a formality.
 In practice, the monarch will ask the leader of a parliamentary block that has a majority in the Storting to form a government.
-The King relies on the advice of the previous prime minister and the President of the Storting in this question.
-The last time the King appointed a new prime minister contrary to the advice of the previous was in 1928 when he appointed the first Labour government.
+The king relies on the advice of the previous prime minister and the president of the Storting in this question.
+The last time the king appointed a new prime minister contrary to the advice of the previous was in 1928 when he appointed the first Labour government.